-ich coment standard completes t ne stem Stutens wu Describe basic casting, molding, and stamping processes.
-Manufacturing 2.
+1 Julius Williams Manufacturing Processes and Controls Describe basic casting, molding, and stamping processes.
 Explain how lasers are used in production equipment.
-Processes 3.
-Perform, monitor, and document the manufacturing process to make the product. and Controls 4.
+Perform, monitor, and document the manufacturing process to make the product.
 Document product and process compliance with customer requirements.
-5. Prepare a final product for shipping or distribution.
-6. Explain procedures for machinery setup, operation, and testing.
-7. Describe emergency shutdown procedures for production machines.
-8. Identify common types of mechanisms used in machines.
-9. Describe ways in which force and torque are used in machine operations.
-10. Explain impacts of friction on machine operation and methods.
-Manufacturing 11.
+Prepare a final product for shipping or distribution.
+Manufacturing Equipment Explain procedures for machinery setup, operation, and testing.
+Describe emergency shutdown procedures for production machines.
+Identify common types of mechanisms used in machines.
+Describe ways in which force and torque are used in machine operations.
+Explain impacts of friction on machine operation and methods.
 Explain the functions of cams.
-Equipment 12.
 Describe ways in which machines use pulleys and gear drives.
-13. Explain basic machine tooling.
-14. Describe computer numerically-controlled (CNC) equipment and its use.
-15. Describe programmable logic controllers (PLCs) and their uses.
-16. Explain human-machine interface (HMI).
-17. Set up and verify equipment for the production process.
+Explain basic machine tooling.
+Describe computer numerically-controlled (CNC) equipment and its use.
+Describe programmable logic controllers (PLCs) and their uses.
+Explain human-machine interface (HMI).
+Set up and verify equipment for the production process.